lzrdkng/Cobra/README.md

 work with version 1.0.0 or the latest 2.0.5, it should works.
 Other libraries such as [SDL_image](https://www.libsdl.org/projects/SDL_image/) work too.

+## Build library
+Simply run make in the project directory.

 ## Testings
  **Cobra** uses [Catch](https://github.com/philsquared/Catch) for its testing.

 To **run** tests, simply type **make** in the tests directory.
-The Makefile will build depencies for you and run the tests automatically.
-You can however run the tests later by running the executable in the binary directory.
+The Makefile will build depencies for you can then run the executable in the binary directory.

 To **build** tests, you simply have to create a file named **test-*.cpp**.
 It's very important that your file start with **test-**.
 If you don't, the makefile won't include